kalabox/kalabox-plugin-git/README.md

 npm install kalabox-plugin-git --save
 ```

-In order for your app to use the plugin you will also need to info the app of its existence.
-This can be done in the `kalabox.json` file in your
-app root.
-Just add the plyugin name to the `appPlugins` key.
+In order for your app to use the plugin you will also need to inform the app of its existence.
+This can be done in the `kalabox.json` file in your app root.
+Just add the plugin name to the `appPlugins` key.

 ```json
 {